 Practical info about the Provins Medieval Christmas Market

-A few practical advice to come to the Provins medieval Christmas market.
+Here are a few practical pieces of advice to come to the Provins medieval Christmas market.

-- The Provins medieval Christmas market is held one weekend only, Saturday 16 and Sunday 17 December 2017.
+• The Provins medieval Christmas market is held one weekend, Saturday 9 and Sunday 10 December 2023.

-- To know everything about the medieval market (dates, times, access, exhibitors, concerts), visit the official website of the event.
-[French only]
+• To know everything about the medieval market (dates, times, access, exhibitors, concerts), visit the official website of the event.
+[French only – waiting for 2022 update!]

-- Download the Christmas animations calendar in Provins (Xmas 2017).
+• Discover the Christmas animations calendar in Provins (Xmas 2023).

 How to get to Provins

-- By car : Provins is situated some 80 kms South-East of Paris.
+• By car: Provins lies some 80 km South-East of Paris.
 From Paris, follow the A4 motorway and exit at sortie n°13 Serris – Provins.
 Continue along the D231 road.
 More info.

-- By train : regular services connect Provins to Gare de l’Est in Paris.
+• By train : regular services connect Provins to Gare de l’Est in Paris.
 The P line of transition terminates at Provins.
 The shortest ride lasts 1.25 hrs.
-From the station you’ll need to climb (a bit) to reach the Upper Town (25 minutes walk approx.) More info about the train times.
+You’ll need to climb (a bit) from the station to reach the Upper Town (25 minutes walk approx.) More info about the train times.

-To park your car in Provins is not too complicated outside of popular events (such as the Christmas market!).
-The easiest (provided there are slots available) is to park your car next to the Tourist Office at the entrance to the fortified town (see map).
-More info about the carparks locations of Provins.
-Free shuttles operate between the Upper Town and the Lower Town from 11am to 7pm on the Christmas market weekend (departure and arrival at the Tourist Office).
+• Parking your car in Provins is not too complicated outside popular events (such as the Christmas market!).
+The easiest (provided slots available) is to park your car next to the Tourist Office at the entrance to the fortified town (see map).
+More info about the car park locations of Provins.
+Complimentary shuttles operate between the Upper Town and the Lower Town from 11 am to 7 pm on the Christmas market weekend (departure and arrival at the Tourist Office).

 English-French Vocabulary